javiergomez1/RHC_CIT114/notes05.md

 ### 3) New Facts Learned were Described
 - IAM Policies are written in JSON (Java Script Object Notation) scripts
 - Amazon recommends to use IAM to create an account with admin rights, and never log in with the root user.
+- The smallest size subnet in a AWS VPC is /28